DioxusLabs/dioxus/notes/RELEASING.md

 8. [ ] run `dx serve` and make sure it works
 9. [ ] Commit to main and ensure the build and checks CI passes
 10. [ ] Ensure that `ssg` is properly generating *all* the pages.
 Currently it's flakey and occasionally fails.
 11. [ ] Ensure google analytics is working.
-Check the console and make sure we haven't "gone silent"
+Check the console and make sure we haven't "gone silent."
 12. [ ] Double-check that we're generating OpenGraph images.
 Twitter/Discord/Reddit/etc will use these images.

 ### Releasing the vscode extension